stephangriesel/telerik-blogs/how-to-select-a-react-grid.md

 ### Virtual Scrolling

-SOmetimes, when we have a large amount of data in our grids.
+Sometimes, when we have a large amount of data in our grids.
 This could be a large numbers of columns or rows, we want to implement virtual scrolling.
 While the user is scrolling the table, the Grid needs to display only the visible data.
 In KendoReact, we make virtualized data a reality on both columns and rows.
 [Column Virtualization](https://www.telerik.com/kendo-react-ui/components/grid/columns/column-virtualization) ensures that columns outside the current visible aria of the grid will not be rendered.

 As well, the grid has a special scrolling mode called [Virtual Scrolling](https://www.telerik.com/kendo-react-ui/components/grid/scroll-modes/virtual/).
 It's this scrolling mode that is most useful with large data sets.
 You can set a prop on the grid called `pageSize`.